 Money concerns and budgetrequirements—what would a taxpayers association be without those?

-And finally how to change the bylawswhen changes are needed with some rules of order for meetings thrown in for good measure.
+How to change the bylawswhen changes are needed with some rules of order for meetings thrown in for good measure.